emilienogue/egsr2024.github.io/2024/venue.md

 ![Huxley Building](img/venue/Huxley.jpg)

-The EGSR 2024 conference will be hosted at the prestigious Huxley Building within the beautiful campus of Imperial College London.
-The Huxley Building provides an inspiring environment for the exchange of ideas, research presentations, and networking among computer graphics enthusiasts.
+The EGSR 2024 conference will be hosted at the Huxley Building within the campus of Imperial College London.

 ## Transportation